-Between 30-50% of the new breast cancers that are detected through mammography screenings are classified as Ductal Carcinoma in Situ.
+Between 30-50% of the new breast cancers that are detected through mammography screenings are classified as Ductal Carcinoma in Situ, or DCIS.
 DCIS refers to the abnormal growth of cells that are encapsulated within the milk ducts of the breast.
 It is a calcified lesion that is approximately 1 – 1.5 cm in diameter and is considered to be a non-invasive or “zero stage” cancer with some experts arguing for its complete re-classification as a non-cancerous condition.

 Diagnosis of DCIS has now reached epidemic proportions due to the widespread use of highly-sensitive mammography screening tools.

-Proponents of breast cancer screening claim they are saving lives through the use of early detection and with over-treating those with DCIS, often regarding it as a potentially life-threatening condition.
-They view DCIS as a “pre-cancerous”condition and argue that, because it could cause harm at some point, then it should be treated in the same aggressive manner as with any other invasive cancer.
-The real tragedy here is that women are not being told the true nature of DCIS, or the concept that there may be such a thing as a “non-progressive” cancer.
+Proponents of breast cancer screening claim they are saving lives through early detection and treating those with DCIS, often regarding it as a potentially life-threatening condition.
+They view DCIS as “a pre-cancerous condition”and argue that, because it could cause harm at some point, then it should be treated in the same aggressive manner as with any other invasive cancer.
+The real tragedy here is that women are not told the true nature of DCIS, or the concept that there could be such a thing as a “non-progressive” cancer.

-This extraordinary high number speaks volumes as to the benign nature of the condition.
-These findings also add to the concerns that the ability to detect these lesions through highly sensitive mammograms may be leading to unnecessary mastectomies and treatments.
-Even more troubling, DCIS survival statistics are being included in our national cancer database as “proof” that these screenings are effective, but a closer look reveals that including DCIS data may only be skewing our nation’s survival statistics in general, and making it seem as if mammography is doing a more effective job at detecting these cancers, and that conventional therapies are working to heal those who are diagnosed.
-That way we can continue to believe that we are “winning” the war on cancer.
+This extraordinary high number related to survival may speak volumes as to the benign nature of the condition.
+These findings actually add to the concerns that the ability to detect these lesions through highly sensitive mammograms may be leading to unnecessary mastectomies and treatments.
+Even more troubling, DCIS survival statistics are being included in our national cancer database as “proof” that these screenings and treatments are effective, but a closer look at the numbers reveals that including DCIS data is actually skewing our nation’s survival statistics in general, making it seem as if conventional therapies are more effective than they actually are.
+Perhaps this is so that we continue to believe that we are “winning” the war on cancer.